Medisolv Blog MIPS Value Pathways (MVPs): Which Path is Right for You?

 Which measures you submit depends upon the pathway you’ve chosen.

 The measures in the first three categories would be specific to your pathway.
 You must choose measures from a list CMS has curated that relate to your MVP.
-The foundational layer contains your population health and promoting interoperability measures.
+The foundational layer contains population health and promoting interoperability measures.
 These measure lists are the same regardless of which MVP you’ve chosen.

-The requirements vary by category, as you are used to with traditional MIPS.
+The requirements vary by category, as you are used to with Traditional MIPS.

 MVP Layer